01-edu/public/subjects/corewar/README.md

 The parameters are separated from each other by `,`.

-The instructions will be of different sizes depending on the number of type of parameters passed.
+The instructions will be of different sizes depending on the number and type of parameters passed.

-#### Labels

-Labels are also called pseudo instructions, in the sense they won't be translated into binary code.
-They are widely used to help programmers creating assembly code without needing to remember and count relative memory positions.

-So when looking in the binaries the labels will be replaced in order to match their relative position in bytes from the place they were used.

-As an example in the `ameba.s` player `zjmp %:hello` is exactly the same of `zjmp %-5` (`-5` being `ff fb` in hexadecimal notation).

-This is because from the `zjmp` you will need to go back 5 bytes in order to match the label `hello:` declaration.

-> Notice that labels can be declared at the start of an instruction or on their own line.

 #### Parameters types